Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 • Access: Shore entry from the beach area.

-As of May 2026, Gorilla Chop remains one of the more practical DIY options for travelers who want a simple shore snorkel, but it can still become crowded on weekends and holidays.
+Gorilla Chop remains one of the more practical DIY options for travelers who want a simple shore snorkel, but it can still become crowded on weekends and holidays.
 Conditions also change with wind direction, tide, and visibility, so do not treat it as automatically safe every day.

 Choose Gorilla Chop over the Blue Cave if you care more about easy access and a relaxed snorkel than seeing Okinawa’s most famous cave.
 Choose the Blue Cave instead if the iconic blue-light experience is your priority and you are willing to book a guided tour.